hemera/Hemera-Ext-Batch/README.md

 # Hemera - Ext Batch

-**Hemera - Ext Batch** defines the resource extension package that provides batch requst support.
+**Hemera - Ext Batch** defines the resource extension package that provides batch request support.
 Applications that require processing of batch requests may extend the classes provided in this package to easily create a resource that handles batch requests based on JSON format and JSONPath access format.